Summer 2022 Orientation

 - Meet Your College2Careers Counselor (Video)

 - Incoming Students FAQ

 Student Life Disability Services (SLDS) collaborates with the university community to create an accessible educational experience for students with disabilities.
 “Disability” in this context is a broad term that includes mental health conditions, ADHD, chronic health issues, learning disabilities, temporary injuries and sensory/physical disabilities.
 We partner with students, faculty and staff to design accessible environments and to provide academic accommodations and support services.

 SLDS is open Monday – Friday, 8 a.m. - 5 p.m.
-During Summer 2021 we encourage phone calls and virtual appointments, but we also have staff on-site if you would like to visit our space.
+During Summer 2022 we offer phone calls and virtual appointments, but we also have staff on-site if you would like to visit our space.
 Students and their families are welcome to call our office during operating hours for a call-in consult.
 Many students find it helpful to call our office prior to their orientation dates in order to prepare for scheduling classes.
 During your call, you can discuss any questions or concerns you may have with an Access Specialist.

 SLDS encourages incoming students to complete their registration over the summer so that they can start autumn term fully registered and beat the beginning-of-semester rush.
 The registration process involves three steps: (1) submitting an online application (click here) and uploading disability documentation, (2) receiving a "Schedule Your Welcome Meeting" email to your Buckeyemail account, and (3) completing your virtual Welcome Meeting with your assigned Access Specialist.

 Your Welcome Meeting does not have to occur during your assigned orientation dates, though we do encourage you to schedule your Welcome Meeting for sometime over the summer.
 That way, you can start autumn term fully registered with approved accommodations in place.
 Unlike our 10-15 minute call-ins for brief consults, Welcome Meetings must be scheduled in advance.